azommerf/git-RecommenderSystem/README.md

 ## Introduction

-Within the repository you can find our report named "Recommender System - Suggesting the Items Most Relevant to a Current Query.pdf".
+In the documentation folder inside the program directory you can find our report named "Recommender System - Suggesting the Items Most Relevant to a Current Query.pdf".
 You can use this document not only as your manual but also to understand our intentions behind this project.

 ## Getting Started